Master of Science

 To be accepted to this program, candidates must have no fewer than 15 approved undergraduate or graduate hours in the major field of study, equivalent work experience, or a combination of both.
 Candidates must also have a minimum GPA of 2.5 in the undergraduate major or a 3.0 GPA during the last 60 semester hours of undergraduate study.
 Candidates who do not meet any of the preceding criteria must achieve a 3.5 graduate GPA during their first 12 semester hours of graduate study which must include required degree courses.
-In addition, candidates must submit two professional letters of recommendation and a personal letter of intent describing how this degree will assist them in meeting their career goals.
+In addition, candidates must submit two professional letters of recommendation and a personal statement of purpose reflecting on their previous experiences and describing how this degree will assist them in meeting their career goals.

 Core Courses (12 credit hours)

 CTE 4110 Foundations of Career & Technical Education 3

 CTE 4165 Performance Assessment in Career & Technical Education 3

 CTE 5120 Curriculum Development Theory in Career & Technical Education 3